 Let’s take a look…

-After being closed since March, Downtown Disney is set to reopen on July 9.
+After being closed since March, Downtown Disney is now reopen.

-Similar to Disney Springs' reopening at Walt Disney World, there will be certain health and safety protocols visitors must follow, like physical distancing, temperature screenings, and more.
+Similar to Disney Springs’ reopening at Walt Disney World, there are certain health and safety protocols visitors must follow, like physical distancing, temperature screenings, and more.

 We’re keeping track of Disneyland’s reopening, so make sure you’re following along for all of the latest updates.